Staphylococcus/brain-from-brane/docs/glossary.md

 ## Information System
 A network or collection of agents, processes, and structures that collect, store, transform, and disseminate information.

+## Information Warfare
+The competitive struggle between information systems for cognitive dominance and behavioral influence, particularly evident in moral disagreements where competing ethical frameworks battle for control over human consciousness and decision-making.

 ## Informational Continuum <a name="informational-continuum"></a>
 A dynamic, higher-dimensional informational substrate hypothesized as the fundamental fabric of reality, where informational patterns underpin physical structures and cognitive processes.

 ## Inside-Out Lens <a name="inside-out-lens"></a>
 A metaphor for the agent-specific, first-person perspective that structures information in a functionally adaptive way for survival and goal-directed behavior.

+## Meta-Ethical Frameworks <a name="meta-ethical-frameworks"></a>
+Information systems that compete to define what counts as valid moral reasoning, legitimate moral authority, and appropriate moral evidence.
+Examples include moral realism, moral relativism, evolutionary ethics, divine command theory, and procedural ethics.

+## Moral Pluralism <a name="moral-pluralism"></a>
+The recognition that multiple viable approaches to ethics can coexist and compete productively, requiring institutional designs that accommodate diverse ethical frameworks while preventing harmful exploitation.

+## Moral Realism <a name="moral-realism"></a>
+A meta-ethical framework claiming that objective moral facts exist independently of human beliefs, attitudes, or conventions, and that moral statements can be literally true or false.

+## Moral Relativism <a name="moral-relativism"></a>
+A meta-ethical framework claiming that moral truths are relative to cultures, societies, or individuals, with no universal moral standards existing across all contexts.

 ## Natural Selection
 The process whereby organisms better adapted to their environment tend to survive and produce more offspring.
 It is a key mechanism of biological evolution.

 ## Organizational Information
 Patterns and structures formed by fundamental information that give rise to complexity and functional organization in systems.

+## Parasitic Frameworks <a name="parasitic-frameworks"></a>
+Ethical systems that exploit moral sentiments for destructive ends, extracting resources from adherents while providing little benefit to individual flourishing or social cooperation.
+Distinguished from mutualistic frameworks that promote both individual and community welfare.

 ## Pattern Realism
 A philosophical perspective that treats matter/energy and information as complementary patterns for understanding the universe.
 It emphasizes that both physical and informational descriptions are valid lenses on reality.